datasektionen/bawang-content/en/chapter/sektionsbilen/body.md

 # Computer science has a car!

-Too book the car, visit [bokning.datasektionen.se](https://bokning.datasektionen.se/bookings/5).
+To book the car, visit [bokning.datasektionen.se](https://bokning.datasektionen.se/bookings/5).
 Below there is a weekly calendar over future and historical bookings.

 <div id="calendar"></div>
 <script type="text/javascript">